Cool off your 4-legged friend with this DIY Dog Cooling Mat.

 Dog Cooling Mat Tutorial

 This tutorial calls for just over a yard of fleece.
-If you would like to make a mat with a printed top and solid bottom, then you will need to get 3/4 of a yard of a print and 1/3 of a yard of a solid.
-If you purchased a fleece throw instead, then you should have enough for one mat.
+If you want to make a mat with a printed top and solid bottom, you will need to get 3/4 of a yard of a print and 1/3 of a solid.
+You should have enough for one mat if you purchased a fleece throw instead.

 Directions for sewing this dog cool-off mat can be found at the bottom of this post.